Spud's Quest

-Spud's Quest is an independent adventure platformer video game for Microsoft Windows that draws its inspiration from the classic games of yesteryear, most notably the Dizzy, The Legend of Zelda, Tomb Raider and Metroid series.
-This is the first game developed by Mouldy Toof Studios, a Chris Davis' one man studio.
+Spud's Quest is an independent adventure platformer video game for Microsoft Windows.
+The game draws its inspiration from a number of classic video games, most notably the Dizzy, The Legend of Zelda, Tomb Raider and Metroid series.
+This is the first game developed by Mouldy Toof Studios, a one-man studio led by Chris Davis.
 It was made with Clickteam Fusion 2.5 (CF2.5), a video game creation tool.